THE SUSHI GUIDE – A LIST OF ALL TYPES OF SUSHI 寿司

 Kibinago 黍魚子 Silver Herring or Pond Herring It is best found and eaten in the spring.
 It is a ‘tiny fish.’

 Kichiji キチジ Thornhead or Idiot The fish is also called Kinki in Kanto.
-It is fatty, bright red and rare.
+It is fatty, meaty, bright red and rare.
 It dwells in deep waters and will dig a deep hole in your wallet.

 Kidai 黄鯛 Yellow Seabream A variety of Seabream or Tai.
 It is also called Renkodai 連子鯛 or Yellow Porgy in English and can grow to 40 cms, but is usually 30 cms long.
 Renkodai or Yellowback Seabream (‘Grouped Seabream’), is a yellow-ish red relative of Tai and slightly softer in the mouth.
 It is identified by its three orange-ish lines.
 It is high in Mercury content and spawns in the spring and autumn.
 The fish is usually found year-round west of Japan, which is different from Madai, that is rarer in the summer.

 Kihada 黄肌 Yellowfin Tuna This fish is a tropical hence its Hawaiian name, Ahi.
 Also called Pink Tuna, it is often used for steak and typically served slightly seared as it is less fatty than other Maguro.
 Ahi is a Hawaiian name, which also indicates the fish’s habitat.
 It can grow up to 150 kgs.
 Yellowfin Tuna is becoming scarce, but sources are not as depleted as Bluefin.
 Yellowfin has less mercury content than albacore tuna.
 Japanese many also call it Kihadamaguro.